Work of the House of Lords

 The House of Lords is the second chamber of the UK Parliament.
 It is independent from, and complements the work of, the elected House of Commons.
 The Lords shares the task of making and shaping laws and checking and challenging the work of the government.

-The Lords plays an important role in questioning the decisions and actions of the government through questions and debates
+The House of Lords plays an important role in checking and challenging the decisions and actions of the government through questions and debates

 The House of Lords committees investigate public policy, proposed laws and government activity